haskell-github-trust/replace-megaparsec/README.md

   [regular](https://en.wikipedia.org/wiki/Chomsky_hierarchy#The_hierarchy)
   grammers.
-  Parsers are able pattern-match with context-free grammers, and even context-sensitive or Turing-complete grammers, if needed.
+  Parsers are able pattern-match with context-free grammers, and even context-sensitive or Turing grammers, if needed.
 See below for an example of lifting a `Parser` into a `State` monad for context-sensitive pattern-matching.

+  The replacement expression for a traditional regular expression-based substitution command is usually just a simple string template in which the *Nth* “capture group” can be inserted with the syntax `\N`.
+With this library, instead of a template, we get an `editor` function which can perform any computation, including IO.

 ## Examples